 In addition to

-platform_headers—to support groups of source files that should be used as inputs only when building for specific platforms.
-(For more information, see the descriptions for
+platform_headers.
+These arguments support groups of source files that should be used as inputs only when building for specific platforms.
+For more information, see the descriptions for

 Package boundaries and access to source files

 In Buck, a BUCK file defines a package, which corresponds roughly to the directory that contains the BUCK file and those subdirectories that do not themselves contain BUCK files.
 (To learn more, see the Key Concepts topic.)

 A rule in a BUCK file cannot specify a source file as an input unless that source file is in that BUCK file's package.
 An exception to this restriction exists for header files, but only if a rule in the package that contains the header file exports that header file using the

 exported_headers argument.
 For more details, see the description for

 More commonly though, the package for a BUCK file contains all the source files required for the rules defined in that BUCK file.
 Functionality in source files from other packages is made available through the artifacts produced by the rules in the BUCK files for those packages.
 For example, a